If understanding how market trends affect property values, an online Master's in Real Estate may be the program for you.

 Real estate is the study of mortgage lending, development, brokerage and sales, valuation, and property management.
 Although a common job of real estate is to buy and sell homes, the field is much more than that.

 Real estate brokers must have knowledge of basic economics and finance principles, as well as understand how the market works and changes over time.
-A Master’s in Real Estate is ideal for experienced adults who want to buy, sell, and manage property.
+A Master's in Real Estate is ideal for experienced adults who want to buy, sell, and manage the property.

 What type of master's in real estate should you get?

 Generally, people can choose to get a master's specifically in real estate or pursue a regular master's of business administration with a concentration in real estate.
 While both programs give students an edge when it comes to experience and earning potential, those who study an MBA will have to take more classes that deal with business more generally.
 Therefore, these programs may have more required classes.

 An online program may be ideal for working professionals.
 The majority of Master's in Real Estate degrees can be completed in two years or less.
 Students can also choose to take their time online, choosing either part or full-time.
 Overall, online degrees are more affordable than traditional on-campus ones, with many schools offering graduate aid or assistantships.

 If you’re considering degrees outside of real estate, click here for College Choice’s Most Affordable Online Colleges for a Master’s Degree.

 Accredited Online College Programs